On the critical Caffarelli-Kohn-Nirenberg type inequalities involving super-logarithms: Main results

 {\bf Proof of Theorem \ref{thm7.1}: } It suffices to show the assertion (iv).
-From Remark \ref{remark4.1} (iii), we adopt $C^\infty_c(B_\eta)$ as the space of test functions.
+From Remark \ref{remark4.1} (ii), we adopt $C^\infty_c(B_\eta)$ as the space of test functions.
 As before we apply Proposition \ref{prop4.6} with appropriate $g$ and $v$.
 Then we see that test function $u\in C^\infty_c(B_\eta)$ for Theorem \ref{thm7.1} can be assumed to be radial.
-The assertion (iv) therefore comes from Remark \ref{remark2.2}, (i).
+The assertion (iv) therefore comes from Remark \ref{remark2.2} (ii).

 To this end we define $g(x)=g(|x|)$ by

 Then